containers/podman-desktop/website/blog/2023-11-09-sharing-podman-images-with-kubernetes-cluster.md

 runroot = "/host-containers/storage"
 ```

-Let's upgrade as well podman that is inside the container adding the instruction
+Let's upgrade as well podman that is inside the container adding the instruction in the Dockerfile.

+The Dockerfile is coming from https://github.com/kubernetes/minikube/blob/v1.32.0/deploy/kicbase/Dockerfile#L178-L186

 instead of